SpEd Spot Snippets Header Sign Up

 To see Predictable Chart Writing in action with a group of learners at a variety of instructional levels, check out this video:

-Stay tuned for my upcoming Predictable Chart Writing Lesson Plans and Materials which features 30 different sentence stems including general and seasonal themes.
+Ready to get started with a ready-to-use resource?!
+My Predictable Chart Writing Lesson Plans and Materials features 30 different sentence stems including general and seasonal themes.

 Monday, May 13, 2024